lorenzoridolfi9/Traffic-Detection-and-Count/README.md

 # Traffic-Detection-and-Count 🚗 🚛

 ##  This repository contains Computer Vision project files.
-In particular, Yolov8 has been applied for object detection tasks, which can create models that recognize cars, trucks, and other objects on the highway and monitor traffic by counting units passing by at a certain point.
+In particular, Yolov8 has been applied for object detection tasks, which can create models that recognize cars, trucks and other objects on the highway and monitor traffic by counting units passing by at a certain point.

 ## Dataset 📊
 The dataset used in the following project contains highway traffic images, and is divided into 3 parts: